cyral-quickstart/quickstart-datarepo-masking/install-instructions/README.md

 # Every query that retrieves the contents of the field `name` will have the result payload masked
 #
 # Note that the end-user is not expected to type the UDF name in their queries, and in fact, they
-# are not even expected to be aware that such UDF exist.
+# are not even expected to be aware that such UDF exists.
 finance=> SELECT name from CompBandTable LIMIT 3;
  mask_string
 -------------